sontungexpt/inlaco-crewmgr-service/docs/auth_endpoints.md

-# API Endpoints Documentation
+# Authentication Endpoints Documentation

-This document provides an overview of all the available API endpoints in the `crewmgrservice` application.
-Each endpoint includes its URL, HTTP method, description, request body (if applicable), and usage instructions.
+This document provides an overview of Authentication-related API endpoints in the `crewmgrservice` application.
+Each endpoint includes its URL, HTTP method, description, request/response formats, and usage instructions.

 ---